-Diane Krill, Ph.D., is an associate professor of biological sciences.
+Diane Krill, Ph.D., is a professor of biological sciences.
 Prior to Point Park, she was a research assistant professor in the Department of Pathology at the University of Pittsburgh School of Medicine.
 Krill also served as a postdoctoral trainee in aging research in the Department of Epidemiology at the University of Pittsburgh, where she studied oxidized lipids in liver disease patients and did family studies of IDDM cases.

 - "Induced Thyme Product Prevents VEGF-Induced Migration in Human Umbilical Vein Endothelial Cells," Biochemical and Biophysical Research Communications, Dec.
 2010.